ufal/npfl122/tasks/az_quiz_randomized.md

 az_quiz_instance)` next states (in our environment, there are always two possible next states).

-**Note that you need to really handle the stochasticity in your solution to enter the competition.**
+**To enter the competition, you need to actually handle the randomness in your solution.**